Neppington/Neppington.github.io/README.md

 4. Set your repository to **Public** by selecting the dialog option.
 5. Scroll down and select **Create repository**.

+*refer to the below GIF for a quick demo on creating your first GitHub repo:*

 ![reponame](https://github.com/Neppington/neppington.github.io/blob/main/reponame.gif)

 ### Integrating your resume into your site